moby/moby/docs/reference/commandline/dockerd.md

 The flag can be used multiple times to allow multiple registries to be marked as insecure.

-If an insecure registry is not marked as insecure, `docker pull`, `docker push`, and `docker search` will result in an error message prompting the user to either secure or pass the `--insecure-registry` flag to the Docker daemon as described above.
+If an insecure registry isn't marked as insecure, `docker pull`, `docker push`, and `docker search` result in error messages, prompting the user to either secure or pass the `--insecure-registry` flag to the Docker daemon as described above.

 Local registries, whose IP address falls in the 127.0.0.0/8 range, are automatically marked as insecure as of Docker 1.3.2.
-It is not recommended to rely on this, as it may change in the future.
+It isn't recommended to rely on this, as it may change in the future.

 Enabling `--insecure-registry`, i.e., allowing un-encrypted and/or untrusted communication, can be useful when running a local registry.
-However, because its use creates security vulnerabilities it should ONLY be enabled for testing purposes.
+However, because its use creates security vulnerabilities it should only be enabled for testing purposes.
 For increased security, users should add their CA to their system's list of trusted CAs instead of enabling `--insecure-registry`.

 #### Legacy Registries

 Operations against registries supporting only the legacy v1 protocol are no longer supported.
-Specifically, the daemon will not attempt `push`, `pull` and `login` to v1 registries.
+Specifically, the daemon doesn't attempt to push, pull or sign in to v1 registries.
 The exception to this is `search` which can still be performed on v1 registries.

 ### Running a Docker daemon behind an HTTPS_PROXY

-When running inside a LAN that uses an `HTTPS` proxy, the Docker Hub certificates will be replaced by the proxy's certificates.
-These certificates need to be added to your Docker host's configuration:
+When running inside a LAN that uses an `HTTPS` proxy, the proxy's certificates replace Docker Hub's certificates.
+These certificates must be added to your Docker host's configuration:

 1. Install the `ca-certificates` package for your distribution
 2. Ask your network admin for the proxy's CA certificate and append them to